PeterAnema/peteranema.github.io/_posts/2021-02-02-how-to-work-with-springboot.md

 ---
 layout: post
 title: "How to work with ...
 Springboot"
+description: "Tips and tricks for working with Springboot"
 date: 2021-02-02
+category: Dev
+tags: [web, springboot, java]
 ---
 # How to work with ...
 Springboot